xenloops/AVR-tutorial/01-02-LED-button.md

 #### Firmware
 1. Download the code from [Code 01-02 Rev A](code/01-02a.c) and save it to your AVR development directory.
 Take a look at the code.
 This one is also simple and commented; pay special attention to differences in the behavior from the code in the first part.
 1. Enter the same commands as before, replacing "01-02" with "01-02a".
 1. Power the breadboard and press the button.
 Then press it again.
 And again.
+Try holding it down.
 Pretty cool, eh?
+But, it's a little glitchy, you'll find.
+We'll fix that next.

 You could modify the behavior further, e.g. to make it light every third time you press the button.
 Or randomize how many button presses it takes before the LED lights.
 Surprise your friends, fool your enemies.